shichao-an/notes/docs/roadmap/index.md

 ##### **System Programming**

-> I'm highly interested in UNIX system programming, and have read most chapters of APUE and a few chapters of UNP, but lack hands-on programming experience.
+> I'm highly interested in UNIX system programming, and have read most chapters of APUE and a few chapters of UNP, but lack hands-on experience in implementing low-level programs.

 I will keep reading the remaining major chapters of APUE and UNP, and start reading LSP and TLPI, which provide more extensive and in-depth knowledge.